MrDanielHarka/note-app/docs/project/documentation.md

 Daniel's self assessment:

 "I was pretty sure I will learn a lot during this project and I was not wrong.
 It was way harder than I thought and I learnt way more than I thought I will.
-Also, I was able to do much less than what I planned and wanted to do, but it doesn't mean I can't continue working on it."
+Also, I was able to accomplish much less than what I planned and wanted to do, but it doesn't mean I can't continue working on and improving it later on."

 [Top ↑](#top)